genesiscommunitysuccess/docs/versioned_docs/version-2022.3/00_gpalx/02_quick-start/02_create_application.md

 ## Using GenX CLI

 :::important
-> Install the [GenX CLI](../../../gpalx/introduction/prerequisites/#genx-cli) before proceeding with the following steps.
+> Install the [genx CLI](../../../gpalx/introduction/prerequisites/#genx-cli) before proceeding with the following steps.
 :::

 You are now ready to generate a new project.